katehu/katehu.github.io/_posts/2015-10-31-first-blog-post.md

 featured: true
 ---

-Statistics is a common sense and simple solutions are everywhere.
-The big data phenomenon may will drive us farther and farther.
-Here is a poem I find tells a lot about next fifty years in statistics.
+Statistics is common sense and simple solutions often work.
+The big data phenomena will drive us farther and farther from being simple.
+Here is a poem that I believe tells what may happen in the next fifty years in statistics.
 Let's see. <br/>

 All that is gold does not glitter,<br/>